How to transfer money using a phone number

 The Pay to Mobile feature lets you send money to the contacts in your smartphone address book, even if they're with a different bank to you.
 Unlike standard bank transfers, you don't need the payee's bank account details.
 All you need is the recipient's mobile number.

 If you're both with the same bank the transfer is simple and instant.
 Otherwise, the person you're sending money to will receive an SMS code and instructions on how to claim the payment (this is usually via clicking on a secure link and entering a verification code).
-Sending a payment to a friend's mobile number doesn't attract extra banking fees.
+For this reason, most people find using PayID easier and more convenient.

 Only a limited number of banks still include Pay to Mobile functionality in their mobile banking apps.
+Of the Big Four banks, CommBank does still offer the feature and ANZ offers it for use between customers only.
 Westpac no longer offers Pay to Mobile in the latest version of its app, but does have it via online banking.

 How to use Pay to Mobile